 Immediate impressions on smell and drinking where lime, grassy notes, the hint of blackcurrant with a real creamy silky texture.
 An aftertaste that felt smooth and peachy.
 The hint of the flinty mineral finish was also there for sure.
 It was a glassful that was hard to put down and it kept on giving a pleasurable mellow zing.
 It is definitely a wine that I would drink for the whole evening and that is something very rare for me.

 It is always a pleasure to discover new tastes and even more so when the taste becomes a new favourite.
 All the better for exploring and seeking.
-If you would like to try this wine you can purchase from the website of Sustainable Wines.
 Cheers!